Dhilipfr/ASG-Unitest/README.md

-ASG C# backend developer test
+ASG C# Uni test
 ==========

-Open solution file, and make all tests pass.
-Do not change test code!!
+Open solution file, and run all tests in 'Test Explorer'.
+All cases are passed Do not change test code!!